Inheritance is Separate Property at Divorce

 The Court of Appeals upheld the trial court’s determination that such gifts were not improper:

 “But giving money to someone alone is not improper.
-After all, a spouse has the right to use marital property during the marriage.”Crawford.3In re: Marriage of Crawford (Colo.App.
-2020), ¶ 22 (Unpublished decision).
+After all, a spouse has the right to use marital property during the marriage.”Crawford.3In re: Marriage of Crawford, ¶ 22 (Colo.App.
+No. 19CA0230, Mar.
+26, 2020) (Unpublished Decision).

 All was not lost for the wife, however, as the appellate court did reverse the maintenance award, and remand it back to the trial court as the judge did not make sufficient findings to support the award.
 Readers of our blog will know that such reversals are becoming increasingly common when trial courts follow the maintenance guidelines without making specific findings.

 Award-Winning Colorado Springs Dissolution of Marriage Law Firm

 U.S. News & World Report calls Graham.Law one of the Best Law Firms in America, and our managing partner is a Colorado Super Lawyer.
 Our family law attorneys have years of experience helping clients navigate the Colorado legal system.
 We know Colorado divorce & family law inside and out, from complex multi-million dollar property or child custody cases to basic child support modifications.

 For more information about our top-rated El Paso County family law firm, contact us by filling out our contact form, calling us at (719) 630-1123 to set up a free consult, or click on: